Anemometer: Three cup

+Three cup wind direction

 The three-cup anemometer was further modified by Australian Dr. Derek Weston in 1991 to also measure wind direction.
 He added a tag to one cup, causing the cupwheel speed to increase and decrease as the tag moved alternately with and against the wind.
 Wind direction is calculated from these cyclical changes in speed, while wind speed is determined from the average cupwheel speed.

 Three-cup anemometers are currently the industry standard for wind resource assessment studies and practice.

 Vane anemometers

 One of the other forms of mechanical velocity anemometer is the vane anemometer.
 It may be described as a windmill or a propeller anemometer.
 Unlike the Robinson anemometer, whose axis of rotation is vertical, the vane anemometer must have its axis parallel to the direction of the wind and is therefore horizontal.
 Furthermore, since the wind varies in direction and the axis has to follow its changes, a wind vane or some other contrivance to fulfill the same purpose must be employed.

 A vane anemometer thus combines a propeller and a tail on the same axis to obtain accurate and precise wind speed and direction measurements from the same instrument.
-The speed of the fan is measured by a rev counter and converted to a windspeed by an electronic chip.
+The speed of the fan is measured by a revolution counter and converted to a windspeed by an electronic chip.
 Hence, volumetric flow rate may be calculated if the cross-sectional area is known.

 In cases where the direction of the air motion is always the same, as in ventilating shafts of mines and buildings, wind vanes known as air meters are employed, and give satisfactory results.